The Hangover Part III: Critical response

-On Rotten Tomatoes, the film has an approval rating of 20% based on 206 reviews and an average rating of 4.2/10.
-The site's critical consensus reads, "Less a comedy than an angrily dark action thriller, The Hangover Part III diverges from the series' rote formula, but offers nothing compelling in its place."
-On Metacritic, the film has a score of 30 out of 100 based on 37 critics, indicating "generally unfavorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, the lowest of the trilogy.
+On Rotten Tomatoes, the film has an approval percentage of 21% based on 202 reviews, with the critics consensus reading: "Less a comedy than an angrily dark action thriller, The Hangover Part III diverges from the series' rote formula but offers nothing compelling in its place."
+On Metacritic, the film has a score of 30 out of 100 based on 37 critic reviews, meaning "Generally Unfavorable".
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Describing the film's negative reception, Variety speculated that the series had become critic-proof.

 Andrew Barker of Variety gave the film a negative review, writing, "Ditching the hangovers, the backward structure, the fleshed-out characters and any sense of debauchery or fun, this installment instead just thrusts its long-suffering protagonists into a rote chase narrative".
 Barker seemed to think that it was 'debatable' whether The Hangover Part III should be considered a comedy at all, seeing as its events 'more often plays like a loopily plotted, exposition-heavy actioner.'
-He states: 'That the plot is convoluted and ridiculous isn’t really a problem, but by playing things completely chronologically — and worse, soberly — this film’s shenanigans feel witlessly arbitrary in a way that the previous installments avoided.'
+He states: 'That the plot is convoluted and ridiculous isn't really a problem, but by playing things completely chronologically — and worse, soberly — this film's shenanigans feel witlessly arbitrary in a way that the previous installments avoided.'

 Stephen Farber of The Hollywood Reporter wrote, "Young viewers looking for unbridled raunch will be sadly disappointed, and so will other moviegoers expecting more than a few wan chuckles."
 Steven Holden of The New York Times called The Hangover Part III "a dull, lazy walkthrough that along with The Big Wedding has a claim to be the year's worst star-driven movie."
 Betsy Sharkey of the Los Angeles Times said, "I'm not sure who let the dogs out this time, but they should be made to pay."
 Richard Roeper of the Chicago Sun-Times wrote, "Director Todd Phillips delivers a film so different from the first two, I'm not even sure it's supposed to be a comedy."

 Christy Lemire of the Associated Press gave the film a positive review, writing, "The Hangover Part III runs a different sort of risk by going to darker and more dangerous places than its predecessors, both artistically and emotionally.
 It dares to alienate the very audience that made The Hangover the highest-grossing R-rated comedy of all time."

+Accolades

+At the 40th People's Choice Awards, The Hangover Part III received nominations for Favorite Comedic Movie and Favorite Comedic Movie Actor (Cooper and Galifianakis).
+Its teaser trailer was nominated for Best Comedy at the 2013 Golden Trailer Awards.
+The film garnered a nomination for Worst Remake, Rip-off or Sequel at the 34th Golden Raspberry Awards, Sequel or Remake That Shouldn't Have Been Made at the 2013 Alliance of Women Film Journalists Awards, and Hollywood Film Award at the 17th Hollywood Film Awards.
+Location manager Gregory Alpert won Location Professional of the Year – Features at the 2013 California On Location Awards.